tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## CandidateAddOnFactory

 - Basic understanding
-    - This is a contract that creates CandidateAddOn .
+    - This is a contract that creates CandidateAddOn.

 - Authority
     - Owner : The owner has the authority to upgrade logic and can set settings.